Core Team Members

 Co-Director of Florida Branch

 Mehereen is currently a sophomore at Canterbury School Fort Myers.
 She loves learning about Neuroscience, Psychology, and Internal Medicine.
 She has participated in multiple STEM events such as Science Olympiad, Science Fair, and Invention fair.
 In her free time, she loves listening to music, volunteering, and traveling.

 Director of Texas Branch

-Sonal Alla is a sophomore at St. Stephen's Episcopal School in Austin, Texas.
-She participated in multiple science fairs and has won the US Navy SEAL and Marine Corps award at the Austin Energy Science Festival in 2018.
-She is interested in pursuing a career in health sciences and has taken classes in cancer-biology and bioinformatics.
-In her spare time, Sonal mentors refugee children.
-She is an alumni of Lonestar Leadership Academy.
-She also loves dance and baking,
+Sonal is a senior at St. Stephen's Episcopal School in Austin, Texas.
+She has participated in multiple science fairs and won the US Navy SEAL and Marine Corps award at the Austin Energy Science Festival in 2018.
+She is interested in pursuing a career in health sciences and has taken classes in genetics, neurobiology, cancer-biology and bioinformatics.
+She is passionate about research and conducts neuroscience research at the University of Texas at Austin.
+Additionally, this summer she assisted with research at Rice University where she studied neurodegenerative diseases.
+In her spare time, Sonal mentors refugee children and leads her non-profit, Refugee Support Alliance, which provides resources, support, and relief to refugees.
+She is also an alumni of the Lonestar Leadership Academy and serves as a mentor for younger students.
+She also loves dancing and baking.

 School Program Leaders